kevlar-dev/kevlar/docs/quick-start.rst

 Quick start
 ===========

-If you have not already done so, install kevlar using :doc:`the following instructions <install>`.
+If you have not already done so, install kevlar using :doc:`the following instructions <install>`, and Snakemake version 5.0 or greater.

-This gives a crash course on running kevlar's simplex analysis workflow.
+The simplest way to execute kevlar's entire *de novo* variant discovery workflow is using the provided Snakemake workflow configuration.
-The ``kevlar simplex`` command should be able to run on a laptop in less than 5 minutes while consuming less than 200 Mb of RAM for this demo data set.
+Processing the example data set below should be able to run on a laptop in less than 5 minutes while consuming less than 200 Mb of RAM.
-The results (``variant-calls.vcf``) should include 5 variant calls: a 300 bp insertion and 4 single-nucleotide variants.
+The results (``workdir/calls.scored.sorted.vcf.gz``) should include 5 variant calls: a 300 bp insertion and 4 single-nucleotide variants.

-A :doc:`more detailed tutorial is available <tutorial>`, and a complete listing of all available configuration options for each script can be found in :doc:`the CLI documentation <cli>`, or by executing ``kevlar <subcommand> -h`` in the terminal.
+A :doc:`more detailed tutorial is available <tutorial>`, and a complete listing of all available configuration options for each kevlar command can be found in :doc:`the CLI documentation <cli>`, or by executing ``kevlar <subcommand> -h`` in the terminal.

 ----------